viet34tqc/notebook/technical-terms.md

 ## RESTful API:

-is the api that help client interact with server to exchange information via HTTP methods (GET, POST, PUT, DELETE)
+It is the api that helps client interact with server to exchange information via HTTP methods (GET, POST, PUT, DELETE)

 ## Hydration (Rehydration)